EinsCMS/eins-modal/README.md

 - 🍰 **Easy to use and robust**

-  Eating a cake is more difficult than EinsModal 😂
+  Eating a cake is more difficult than using EinsModal 😂

 - 😎 **Can display every type of HTML**

-  Yes, you can!
+  Yes, it can!

 - 🚀 **No Javascript knowledge required**